3DBAG/geodepot/design-doc.md

 #### init

-Initialise an empty local repository.
+Without arguments, initialise an empty local repository in the current directory.

-#### clone

-Clone a remote repository and make it available locally.
+With a URL to a remote repository as an argument, `geodepot init <url>`, download the remote repository except its data files, to make it available locally.
-Only downloads the INDEX, does not download the data files.
-The data needs to be `pull`-ed explicitly after the repository has been cloned.
+The data needs to be `pull`-ed explicitly after the repository has been initialised.

 #### list